Down Payment Assistance Programs: What They Are and How To Get Them

 - Good Neighbor Next Door.
-Law enforcement officers, K-12 teachers, firefighters and emergency medical professionals can buy homes at up to a 50% discount under this HUD first-time homebuyer program.
+Law enforcement officers, K-12 teachers, firefighters and emergency medical professionals can buy homes at up to a 50% discount under this program.
 The catch: Buyers must live in the home for at least 36 months to avoid having to pay the assistance back.

 - Teacher Next Door.
-Educators can get a $8,000 grant or DPA of up to $10,681.
+Educators can get up to an $8,000 grant or down payment assistance of up to $10,681.
 Most closing costs are covered for eligible buyers.

 - Nurse Next Door.
 Medical staff, nurses and health care support employees may be eligible for grants and DPA at terms similar to the Teacher Next Door program.

 - Nonprofit housing agencies.
-Habitat for Humanity and NeighborWorks are examples of nonprofits that DPA money.
+Habitat for Humanity and NeighborWorks are examples of nonprofits that provide assistance money.
 They generally assist low- to moderate-income families trying to buy their first home.

 - First mortgage programs through banks.
-One important limitation of DPA programs: You can take out a first mortgage only with banks approved by your state’s housing finance agency.
-Not all lenders are approved to make loans with down payment assistance.
-If you’re already preapproved, ask your lender if they participate in down payment assistance programs.
+You must choose a bank approved by your state’s housing finance agency for your first mortgage.
+Not all lenders are DPA-approved.
+Ask your lender if they participate in down payment assistance programs before you get preapproved.